maxnitze/AdventOfCode/README.md

 # AdventOfCode

-My solutions for the advent of code (http://adventofcode.com/) in Ruby.
+My solutions for the advent of code (http://adventofcode.com/) in different languages.